NEW UPDATES FOR CLEAN QUALITY WATER

 The human body is made up of anywhere between 60-70% of water.
 A typical adult loses about 2.6 litres (L) per day.
 Our bodies naturally lose water by sweating through exercise, walking, working our daily jobs, cleaning, urinating and simply breathing.

-To keep our community informed, we are committed to giving you new updates.
+To keep our community informed, we are committed to providing you with new updates.